Asing1001/asing1001.github.io/source/_posts/vim-cheat-sheet.md

     - bookmark current location to a~z
   - ` + a~z
     - go to a~z bookmark
-- clipboard register key
+- clipboard register
   - " + a~z
-    - Specify which register to use on the following command
+    -  which register to use on the following command
     - `0` is default clipboard for `y`(yank)
-    - `"` is default clipboard for others
+    - `+` is system clipboard
     - e.g. `"adw` : delete the and save it to register `a`
     - e.g. `"0p` : paste from last yank
-    - e.g. to copy `foo` and replace `bar` with it, `yw` then `fbardw"0p`
+    - e.g. to copy `foo` and replace it with `bar`, `yw` then `/bardw"0p`
+  - In search mode, you could press `ctrl + r + register key` to use the value in register
+- Join lines
+  - J

 ## Concept